RuslanLazarev/CarND-MPC-Project-Implementation/_README.md

 CppAD library was used for automatic differentiation.

 ### Timestep Length and Elapsed Duration
 the values was chosen as $N=10$ and $dt=0.1$.
 These values were discussed in offfice hours session.
 Other values were tested (starting from default from classroom $N=25$ and $dt=0.05$) yet a trade-off should be reached for an optimal resolution ($dt$) and computattional time ($N$) for real-time tasks.
 While in the prevoius submission the cars drove much faster (there was no kinematic model computation to deal with latency), the updated controller takes longer time on high road curves.
-Car's speed is down to 10 miles/hour.
-Futhemore, value of $N\times dt$ impacts car's performance in sharp curves - solver cannot calculate trajectory with long elapsed duration and short timesteps lengths.
+Elapsed duration and timesteps lengths together affect the predicted path and the vehicle speed.
+Long time horizon is harder to calculate on sharp curves, which slows down the car.
+Algorithm will struggle with polynomial fitting and this will add chaotic behavior to the car's driving.

 ### Polynomial Fitting and MPC Preprocessing
-The waypoint were processed in `main.cpp` file to transform the into vehicle perspective (taking the technique from office hours seesion).
+The waypoint were processed in `main.cpp` file to transform the into vehicle perspective (taking the technique from office hours session).
 Afterwards, polynomial fitting is easier because orientation angle is 0 and vehicle coordinates are at the origin.
 Polynomial fitting was done as in Lesson 18.

 ### Model Predictive Control with Latency